 Singer sewing machines have a long and rich history, dating as far back as 1851.
-These beautiful machines have evolved over the years but are still standing the test of time, with some of the older models being highly sought after by collectors and sewing enthusiasts.
-If you’ve nabbed one of these beautiful bargains at a local market, auction or car boot sale, it’s worth identifying the age and model of your machine to see if you’ve managed to pick up a rare antique.
+These beautiful machines have evolved over the years but are still standing the test of time.
+Some of the older models are highly sought after by collectors and sewing enthusiasts.
+If you’ve nabbed one of these beautiful bargains at a local market, it’s worth identifying the age and model of your machine.
+You might have picked up a rare antique.

 Whether you want to pick up one of your own older models because you love the history, aesthetic or nostalgia of the piece, they’re easily still found on the market if you know what you’re looking for.
 So, how old is my Singer sewing machine?
 To identify when a model was made, you need to first find the Singer sewing machine serial number.
-The number can be found near the on/off switch on newer machines, and on the front panel or on a small plate on older machines.
+It’s near the on/off switch on newer machines, and on the front panel or on a small plate on older machines.

 Once you’ve found the number, match it to the date in our chart to discover the age of your machine

-Singer’s have always been marked with serial numbers ever since production began, with each number corresponding to a model from a certain date, and even location.
+Singers have always been marked with serial numbers ever since production began.
+Each number is corresponding to a model from a certain date, and even location.
 All Singer sewing machines up until 1900 have no letter prefix, and came from all around the world.
 The Singer company eventually managed their production from all their factories to match up with the serial number flow.

 How to choose a valuable model